epicman25/epicman25/README.md

 ### Hi there 👋
 ### This is Tejeshwar Reddy Devalapalli

- -🔭 I’m currently working on Web Development and fileds of Cyber Security
+ -🔭 I’m currently working on Web Development and fileds of Cyber Security.

  -🌱 I’m currently learning Cryptography and Web Exploitation